yueyulovetaylor/DataIntensiveApplicationsNote/Chapter2.md

 # Chapter 2: Data Models and Query Languages

-## Relational Model Versus Document Model
+## I. Relational Model Versus Document Model
   * Concept for Relational Model: Data is organized into relations (called tables in SQL), where each relation is an unordered collection of tuples (rows in SQL).
 ### The Birth of NoSQL
   * Several driving forces behind the adoption of NoSQL are: